tocausan/themoviedb-app/readme.md

 ## Description
-An app listing movies using themoviedb API.
+An app listing movies from themoviedb API.

+## Design
+Use of [Material Design Lite](https://getmdl.io) as template.